 Future-proof and innovative technology for livestock houses that enables farmers to produce more efficiently, uniformly, safely and profitably in a way that respects animals and the environment.
 At a reduced cost, with less waste and a lower labour input.

-A process whereby animal welfare is the crucial, and quality enhancing, factor.
+Smart farming, a process whereby animal welfare is the crucial, and quality enhancing, factor.
 Because healthy livestock performs better and boosts your profits.

 Fancom is a Dutch company based in Panningen in the province of Limburg.
 Located at the heart of an extensive region with a high concentration of pig and poultry producers.